 Current guidelines recommend beta-blocker use in patients with prior MI and/or systolic HF.
 This study reports that beta-blocker use in patients >65 years of age with stable coronary artery disease undergoing elective PCI without prior history of MI or HF was associated with no difference in post-discharge mortality, revascularization, or rehospitalization due to MI or stroke at 30-day and 3-year follow-up.
 Due to this study being retrospective and observational, and its not being able to assess how treatment adherence may have influenced results, the findings are hypothesis-generating.
 That being said, these data suggest beta-blocker use in this patient population should be based on other coexisting cardiovascular conditions and underscores the need for prospective, randomized clinical trials to fully evaluate which patients with chronic ischemic heart disease without HF or prior MI would benefit from beta-blocker treatment.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Chronic Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Chronic Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension, Chronic Angina

 Keywords: Acute Coronary Syndrome, Adrenergic beta-Antagonists, Angina, Stable, CathPCI Registry, Coronary Artery Bypass, Coronary Artery Disease, Geriatrics, Heart Failure, Systolic, Hypertension, Lung Diseases, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Secondary Prevention, Stroke